Kamakurakōkōmae Station

-Kamakurakōkōmae Station (鎌倉高校前駅, Kamakurakōkōmae-eki) is a commuter railway station on the Enoshima Electric Railway (Enoden), located in the Koshigoe neighborhood of the city of Kamakura, Kanagawa Prefecture, Japan.
+Kamakurakōkōmae Station (鎌倉高校前駅, Kamakurakōkōmae-eki) is a railway station on the Enoshima Electric Railway (Enoden), located in the Koshigoe neighborhood of Kamakura, Kanagawa, Japan.
 Though small in size, it is known for its scenery, as it commands an open view of the Pacific Ocean and Mount Fuji from the station platform.

-Lines
+Service

 Kamakurakōkōmae Station is served by the Enoshima Electric Railway Main Line and is 4.7 km from the terminus of the line at Fujisawa Station.

-Station layout

 The station consists of a single side platform serving bi-directional traffic.
-The station is unattended.

-The restrooms at the station are only available from 10 AM to 6 PM.
+The station is unstaffed.
+Restrooms at the station are available from 10 AM to 6 PM.

-※In Japan, defecating or urinating in places other than toilets can result in arrest and punishment under laws such as the minor offense law and trespassing.

 History

 Kamakurakōkōmae Station was opened on 20 June 1903 as Nissaka Station (日坂駅, Nissaka-eki).
 It was renamed to its present name on 20 August 1953.
-In 1997, it was selected as one of the "100 Top Stations in the Kantō Region" (関東の駅百選, Kantō no eki 100 sen) by a selection committee commissioned by the Japanese Ministry of Transportation.
+In 1997, it was selected, alongside as one of the "100 Top Stations in the Kantō Region" by a committee commissioned by the Japanese Ministry of Transportation.

 Station numbering was introduced to the Enoshima Electric Railway January 2014 with Kamakurakōkōmae being assigned station number EN08.

 Cultural impact

 The surroundings of Kamakurakōkōmae Station have been featured in numerous Japanese anime, TV shows, movies and advertisements.
-In particular, the railway crossing on the east side of the station is prominently featured in the theme song of Slam Dunk and a scene in Tari Tari anime, which attracted a lot of Taiwanese tourists to visit.
+In particular, the railway crossing on the east side of the station is prominently featured in the theme song of Slam Dunk, Rascal Does Not Dream of Bunny Girl Senpai and a scene in Tari Tari anime, which attracted a lot of Taiwanese tourists to visit.